PBR Global Cup: 2018 event

-McBride defended his team's possession of the Canadian horn and native soil they won in the Canadian event in 2017.
-Roy was returned to helm the Canadian team again.
-Dunn, Nunes, and Venegas were new to coaching their teams in their respective countries.
-All three bull riders have exceptionally notable backgrounds that qualified them for this position.
+McBride returned to coach the Canadian team, while Dunn, Nunes, and Venegas made their coaching debuts for their respective countries.
+Each had previously competed as professional bull riders before being selected as team coaches.

 Lastly, the competition was based on the best 12 qualified rides.
 The team with the highest aggregate score when the event concluded won the trophy with the Canadian horn and also received the Australian horn.
 In this event, the Brazil team won the trophy.